 Why We Argue

 There are several reasons why we argue.
-We believe that arguments happen because the way we are interpreting what has happened is so different.
+We believe that arguments happen because we are interpreting what has happened so differently.
 It is as if we have a movie playing in our head about what we just experienced.
 It is based upon everything we have ever experienced in our lives.
 And we are sure that the movie playing in our head is exactly correct.

 However, our spouse has a different movie playing in their head.
 It is based upon their life story.
 And what they just experienced or observed as been placed into their movie in a way that makes sense to them.
 And their perception is their fact.